zorael/kameloso/README.md

 ## Windows

-If SSL doesn't work at all, you may simply be missing the required libraries.
-Download and install **OpenSSL** "Light" from [here](https://slproweb.com/products/Win32OpenSSL.html), and opt to install to system directories when asked.
+If you run into errors about missing libraries when connecting on Windows, download and install **Win64/32 OpenSSL v3.0.x Light** from [here](https://slproweb.com/products/Win32OpenSSL.html), and opt to install to system directories when asked.

-Even with SSL seemingly properly set up you may see errors of *"Peer certificates cannot be authenticated with given CA certificates"*.
+Even with SSL seemingly properly set up you may see errors of *"Peer certificates cannot be authenticated with given CA certificates"*, particularly on older versions of Windows.
 If this happens, download this [`cacert.pem`](https://curl.haxx.se/ca/cacert.pem) file, place it somewhere reasonable, and edit your configuration file to point to it; `caBundleFile` under `[Connection]`.

 # Roadmap

 * pipedream zero: **no compiler segfaults** ([#18026](https://issues.dlang.org/show_bug.cgi?id=18026), [#20562](https://issues.dlang.org/show_bug.cgi?id=20562))
-* pipedream: DCC
+* please send help: Windows Secure Channel SSL
-* non-blocking FIFO
+* split Twitch timers into own plugin
-* Twitch `ecount`? `settitle`? `setgame`? `vanish`? `watchtime`? `roulette`?
+* Twitch `ecount`, `settitle`, `setgame`, `vanish`, `watchtime`, `roulette`?
 * more pairs of eyes

 # Built with